This section provides revision resources for AQA GCSE Psychology and the Research Methods chapter.

 Types of variables

-There are 3 different types of variables we need to know about for research methods; The independent variable (IV), The dependent variable (DV) and Extraneous variables.
+There are 3 different types of variables we need to know about which are:

 The dependent variable “depends” on whats being changed (the independent variable).